 - Common Name: Red Crossbill, Common Crossbill, Crossbill

-- Markings: Dimorphic species.
+These large finches have a stocky build and a proportionally large head with a thick neck.
 Males are brick red or red-orange with a gray wash on the lores and auriculars, and some gray may show on the flanks.
-The wings are black and the tail is black-brown.
+The wings are black and the notched tail is black-brown.
 The undertail coverts are whitish-gray with dark streaking or spotting.

 Juveniles are brownish and show streaking both above and below, though the streaks may seem stronger on the pale whitish or buff underparts.
 Young birds often show two thin wing bars.
 At first their bills are straight, but they begin to develop the characteristic crossover shape when they are 4-5 weeks old.
 As they mature, juveniles resemble adult females, and young males will develop a blotchy mix of yellow and red on their plumage as they continue to mature.

-Habitat and Migration:
+Red Crossbill Habitat and Distribution

-These chunky finches are at home in coniferous or mixed forests.
-They are widespread through North America, Europe and Asia, and generally do not migrate.
-Red crossbills can be highly nomadic as they seek out the richest cone crops, however, and when crops are poor, these birds become irruptive.
+Red crossbills do not generally migrate and a large core of their typical range is occupied year-round.
+They can be highly nomadic, however, as they seek out the richest cone crops.
+When these seasonal crops are poor, crossbills can become irruptive and may be seen in large numbers much further south than expected.
 Even without a widespread irruption, a few vagrant sightings are likely to be recorded south of their expected range each winter.

-During the summer breeding season, they become more widespread throughout Siberia, and in winter some Asian populations migrate to Japan and northeastern China.
+During the summer breeding season, these finches become more widespread throughout Siberia, and in winter some Asian populations migrate to Japan and northeastern China.
 Similarly, some winter populations in North America spread throughout the United States, though they are absent from the southeastern part of the country and southern Texas.

-These birds are generally seen in pairs or small flocks.
-When foraging, they are agile and acrobatic, climbing over pine cones or dangling upside down while using both their feet and bills to grip.
+When foraging, red crossbills are agile and acrobatic, climbing over pine cones or dangling upside down while using both their feet and bills to grip.
 They wedge their bill into a cone to force the cone's scales apart, and use their tongues to sweep the seeds into their mouths.